hazelcast/hazelcast-cpp-client/README.md

 - `OFF`: Prevents reconnection to the cluster after a disconnect.
 - `ON`: Reconnects to the cluster by blocking invocations.
 - `ASYNC`: Reconnects to the cluster without blocking invocations.
-Invocations will receive `HazelcastClientOfflineException`.
+Invocations will receive `hazelcast_clientOfflineException`.

 ## 7.4.
 Using Distributed Data Structures